3raxton/JobsOrgan/README.md

 ## How to use JobsOrgan

 1. Fork this repo
-2. Open your new jobs repo
+2. Open your forked repo
 3. Click on the ```Projects``` tab on the top of the repo <a href="https://github.com/3raxton/jobs/projects/1" target="_blank">or click here</a> and skip
 4. Click on ```Jobs```
 5. Read the  ```How to use column```  (you can keep or delete it)